jil258/cse15l-lab-reports/lab3.md

 grep -r "admin" ./technical/
 This command searches for the string "admin" in all files within the ./technical directory and its subdirectories.

-Example 2: Recursively search for "problem" in .conf files \
+Example 2: Recursively search for "problem" in all txt files within biomed \
 ```
  ~/docsearch | main ?11  grep -r "problem" ./technical/biomed/*.txt
 ./technical/biomed/gb-2001-2-12-research0055.txt:        intensity values are meaningless and problematic because